SatnamPC/HiltSetup/README.md

 # HiltSetup
-How to setup of Hilt Implementation within android studio
+How to make a setup for Hilt Implementation within Android Studio

-plugins {
+>plugins {
-    id 'com.google.dagger.hilt.android'
+>    id 'com.google.dagger.hilt.android'
 }

-dependencies {
+>dependencies {
-     implementation "com.google.dagger:hilt-android:2.44"
+>     implementation "com.google.dagger:hilt-android:2.44"<br/>
-     kapt "com.google.dagger:hilt-compiler:2.44"
+>     kapt "com.google.dagger:hilt-compiler:2.44"
     }

 # Delegation property uses
 .
 How to create delegate adapters
 .
-How to user recyclerview with delegate adapters
+How to user recycler view with delegate adapters

 # Reload Functionality
 .
 How to handle reloading functionality

 # Private Stateflow mechanism
 .
-How to create pivate state flow to update and observe the value
+How to create private state flow to update and observe the value